lassoid/active_fields/README.md

   # ...
 end
 ```

+**Note:** Similar to custom model classes, you should disable code reloading for custom _Active Field_ type models.
+Place them in the `app/models/active_fields` folder too.

 For each custom _Active Field_ type, you must define a **validator**, a **caster** and optionally a **finder**: